Claire Foy

 Claire Elizabeth Foy (born 16 April 1984) is a British actress.
-She is best known for her portrayal of Queen Elizabeth II in the Netflix drama series The Crown (2016–2023), for which she received various accolades such as a Golden Globe and two Primetime Emmy Awards.
+She is best known for her portrayal of Queen Elizabeth II in the Netflix series The Crown (2016–2017, 2020, 2022–2023), for which she received various accolades such as a Golden Globe and two Primetime Emmy Awards.

 Foy made her screen debut in the pilot episode of the supernatural comedy series Being Human (2008).
-Following her professional stage debut at the Royal National Theatre, she played the title role in the BBC One miniseries Little Dorrit (2008) and made her film debut in the American historical fantasy drama Season of the Witch (2011).
-Following leading roles in the television series The Promise (2011) and Crossbones (2014), Foy earned praise for portraying the ill-fated queen Anne Boleyn in the BBC miniseries Wolf Hall (2015), receiving a BAFTA Nomination nomination.
+Following her professional stage debut at the Royal National Theatre, she played the title role in the BBC One miniseries Little Dorrit (2008) and made her film debut in the American fantasy drama Season of the Witch (2011).
+Following leading roles in the television series The Promise (2011) and Crossbones (2014), Foy earned praise for portraying the ill-fated queen Anne Boleyn in the BBC miniseries Wolf Hall (2015), receiving a BAFTA Nomination.

-In 2018, she starred in Steven Soderbergh's psychological thriller Unsane and portrayed Janet Shearon, wife of astronaut Neil Armstrong, in Damien Chazelle's biopic First Man.
+In 2018 she starred in Steven Soderbergh's psychological thriller Unsane and portrayed Janet Shearon, wife of astronaut Neil Armstrong, in Damien Chazelle's biopic First Man.
 For the latter, she received Best Supporting Actress nominations from the Golden Globes and the BAFTAs.
 She has since portrayed Margaret Campbell, Duchess of Argyll in the Amazon Prime series A Very British Scandal (2021), and starred in the drama films Women Talking (2022) and All of Us Strangers (2023).
 The last of these earned her another BAFTA nomination.

 Early life and education

-Claire Elizabeth Foy was born in Stockport, England, on 16 April 1984 to David Foy and Caroline Stimpson, the youngest of three children.
-She has an older brother and an older sister, as well as a younger half sister through her father.
-She grew up in Manchester and Leeds, and the family later moved to Longwick, Buckinghamshire, for her father's job as a Rank Xerox salesman.
-Her parents divorced when she was eight.
+Claire Elizabeth Foy was born on 16 April 1984 in Stockport, Greater Manchester, to David Foy and Caroline Stimpson.
+She has an older brother and an older sister.
+The family later moved to Longwick, Buckinghamshire, where her father worked as a salesman for Rank Xerox.
+Her parents separated when she was two and divorced when she was eight.
+Foy is of Irish descent.

-Foy was educated at Aylesbury High School from the age of 12 until 2002, and later studied drama at Liverpool John Moores University.
-She also took a one-year course at the Oxford School of Drama, graduating in 2007 and moving to the Peckham area of south London to share a house with five friends from drama school.
+Foy attended Aylesbury High School from 1996 to 2002, before studying drama and screen studies at Liverpool John Moores University, initially intending to become a cinematographer.
+She subsequently completed a one-year-course at the Oxford School of Drama, graduating in 2007.
+After leaving drama school, she moved to Peckham in south London, and shared a house with five classmates.